 How to remove the 81-143 roller

-A quick learner from mission viejo ca says:
+Quick Learner from mission viejo ca

 Can the rollers be removed by the one philips screw?
 There is sort of a lock washer on the screw that seems to be preventing the screw from coming out.
 Also, there are two other screws (bolts) that have a very unusual head.
 It is not a allen wrench, but similiar.
 The head is almost like a sideways 8.
 These doors were installed in 1980 or 1981. they are good quality and in good shape except for the rollers.
 I think the unusal screws will require a special tool.
 Please provide me with as much information as possible.
 I have three doors that need repairing asap.